itnproducoes/openheart/README.md

 # Open Heart
 "Open Heart" is a simple Sega Genesis/Mega Drive multi-mod using a bare Raspberry Pi Pico or compatible board.
 Now Is Time To The 68000 Heart On Fire.

 **NOTE THAT THIS MOD IS STILL A WORK IN PROGRESS and that some features and wiring may change, but the info here will stay consistent with the current version of the firmware.
-Take note of any changes before updating the firwmare.**
+Take note of any changes before updating the firmware.**

 ## Features
 - Switchless region changing with automatic PAL/NTSC switching